HactarCE/ajfarkas.dev/index.md

 I write high-quality applications in [Rust], and other things on occasion.
 See my [GitHub].

-Currently working at [Quadratic], the Data Science Spreadsheet.
+Currently studying computer science, mathematics, and linguistics at NC State University while working at [Quadratic], the Data Science Spreadsheet.

 [Rust]: https://www.rust-lang.org/
 [GitHub]: https://github.com/HactarCE